 Many of the anchors listed above can serve double duty, meaning they can anchor successfully in multiple situations.
-Some conditions require a specific anchor type, however and I will discuss that in more detail below.
+However, some conditions require a specific anchor type, and I will discuss that in more detail below.
 In fact, I once knew a guy who owes his life to having a good SUP anchor.

 They have taken the Grapnel anchor and packaged it into neat and tidy bundles with the anchor, line, and fasteners all packed in a nice carry bag that fits nicely under your forward bungees.

 Here is a link to one on Amazon.
 It weighs 3 pounds and comes with plenty of line for most situations.
 Another option would be to buy the anchor by itself and buy as much line as you need separately.
 You could save a few bucks this way. (no snazzy bag though).